alainwolf/roll.urown.net/server/media.rst

 Web Monitor
 -----------

-MiniDLNA provides a webpage, where the current status of it can be examined.
+MiniDLNA provides a web page, where the current status of it can be examined.

 Add the following block to your internal nginx server configuration: